 On the complete opposite end, long-distance and marathon runners have a very different physical build and muscle composition.

-Benefits Of Protein Powders For Runners
+Benefits Of The Best Protein Powders For Runners

 1. Assists in Muscle Recovery

 Even after some lighter exercise, your muscles will have come under enough strain to need some repairing.
-But when your training is more intense, especially in preparation for longer distances and competitive events, then you can quickly feel stiff and sore (1).
+But when your training is more intense, especially in preparation for longer distances and competitive events, you can quickly feel stiff and sore (1).

 That pain comes from micro-tears in muscle fibers, and the more protein you can get to your muscles, the faster they will repair and recover for the next session.